Targeted Audiences: The Key to Campaign Success

-In the world of advertising, targeted audiences are critical to the success of a campaign.
-Our first step is to define a targeted audience.
+In the world of advertising, targeted audiences play an important role in the success of a campaign.
+Therefore, our first step is to define a targeted audience.

-Simply, a targeted audience is a group of consumers who have a predisposition for an advertiser’s products or services.
-The predisposition can take on many characteristics from demographic data to tastes and preferences.
+Generally, a targeted audience is a group of consumers having a predisposition for an advertiser’s products or services.
+Further, the predisposition can take on many characteristics.
+These include demographic data, tastes, and preferences.

-The more targeted the audience, the better aligned the marketing message, the greater impact a marketing campaign will have.
+Remember, the more targeted the audience, the better aligned the marketing message.
+As a result, it will have a greater impact on a marketing campaign.

 Demographic